 Participation in Bi-Annual Student Evaluations.
 Student performance in academic, clinical and research endeavors are continually monitored by faculty.
 The review process-and timing of each part of the review process-is communicated to students in their initial orientation to the program and in advisor-student meetings.
+Please note that satisfactory progress is required by the Department of Education to continue receiving financial aid.
 Formal assessments are charted herein and are also presented in relevant course syllabi.
 In addition, the program's less-formal but continual assessments and their schedule are presented here:

 - Regular feedback from supervisors regarding clinical skills and competencies. - Timing: Students should expect regular feedback in each supervision session with more formal, evaluative feedback at the end of each semester/term. - Regular reports from the BYU Comprehensive Clinic auditor regarding case notes and other case file records, audited for completion and timeliness. - Timing: Every two weeks. - Review of academic progress over the course of the semester. - Timing: Periodically throughout the semester/ term as student assignments are submitted and graded. - End of semester grades for each required course.
-These grades reflect satisfactory progress in completing coursework and making progress in terms of student learning outcomes. - Timing: End-of-semester evaluations. - Satisfactory progress on completing required clinical hours. - Timing: Bi-annual formal evaluations in January and May. - Regular completion of tasks assigned as a
+These grades reflect satisfactory progress in completing coursework and making progress in terms of student learning outcomes. - Timing: End-of-semester evaluations. - Satisfactory progress on completing required clinical hours. - Timing: Bi-annual formal evaluations in January

-- research assistant. - Timing: At least monthly, as individual faculty advisors review the assignment and completion of RA-related tasks. - Satisfactory progress on thesis/dissertation. - Timing: Monthly reviews of progress with faculty advisors and in bi-annual formal evaluations in January and May.
+- and May. - Regular completion of tasks assigned as a research assistant. - Timing: At least monthly, as individual faculty advisors review the assignment and completion of RA-related tasks. - Satisfactory progress on thesis/dissertation. - Timing: Monthly reviews of progress with faculty advisors and in bi-annual formal evaluations in January and May.